 The 10 commandments states, “do not covet your neighbor’s wife.”
 Covet means crave, desire or thirst for.
 Notice it does not say, “do not covet.”
 So if anyone is to be pictured during masturbation, it should be your spouse.
 If you are not married, then you should not have anyone in your mind’s eye.

 Nothing is supposed to control us

-The last verse we are going to look at is, 1 Corinthians 10:31 – “So whether you eat or drink or whatever you do, do it all for the glory of God.”
+1 Corinthians 10:31 – “So whether you eat or drink or whatever you do, do it all for the glory of God.”

 Messages from culture or the world can make things feel shameful, when that is not necessarily God’s intent.
-It is kind of like, if you grew up with the message that all positions besides missionary are perverted, then you may hide or feel ashamed enjoying anything else.
+It is kind of like, if you grew up with the message that all positions besides missionary are perverted.
+Then you may hide or feel ashamed enjoying anything else.
 We must sort out cultural messages about our body and sex and determine what is biblical because there is a huge difference.

 So the Bible actually says a lot about choices that intersect with masturbation.
 Whether you are talking about masturbation in singleness, or in marriage, the same principles apply.
 God wants us to love Him above everything else – even our marriage, our kids, or our own self sufficiency.
 We must guard ourselves against lust, by taking control of our eyes and our minds.
 Nothing should control us or master us.
 We need to turn to God for everything that we need.
 And our lives should glorify God.
-When we are applying these principle and are in community with God, everything else tends to fall into place.
+When we apply these principle and are in community with God, everything else tends to fall into place.